Hoyas are beautiful plants that add beauty to balconies, they are blissful to eyes and attracts happy feelings in the home.

 - Mist your plant a couple of times a week should help them grow faster.
 A room misting device keeps the air from drying out.

 - Investing in a humidifier can help to increase the humidity in the air.

-- You can use pebble trays to increase the humidity of the plant.
-Half-fill the tray with water and stones and place the plant on the pebbles.
+- You can use pebble trays to increase humidity of the plant.
+Half-fill the tray with water and stones, place the plant on top of the pebbles.

 Improper Use of Fertilizer

 Hoya plant requires nutrients for growth and flowering.
-An optimum condition is needed if you want your Hoya to grow well.
+If you want your Hoya to grow well, an optimum condition is needed.
 Adding fertilizer is one way you can provide nutrients for Hoyas to thrive.

-Young Hoya plants need a fertilizer high in nitrogen.
+Fertilizer high in nitrogen is needed by young Hoya plants.
 You can feed them with phosphorus and potassium.

 Both the overuse and underuse of plant food can stop the growth of your Hoya plant.
 So extra care is needed when applying fertilizer.